RadhapyariDevi/AI-Summarizer-Explainer-Extension/README.md

 * **Secure API Key Storage**: Your personal Gemini API key is stored securely using `chrome.storage.sync`.

 ---
-Here’s a preview of the app running locally:
+Here’s a preview of the google chrome extension running locally:

 <table>
   <tr>